Lead magnets are common. Lead magnets that preserve user trust are still rare.

 - CRM handoff (sales bucket / nurture flows) with consent flags

-One-time enforcement: do it with respect
+One-time enforcement: implement with respect

 If you enforce "only once in a lifetime", do it cleanly: